 After a letter from a killer to police, which admits to the murder of a Vancouver prostitute in 2002, it’s believed the victim is 24-year-old Danielle Larue.

 Larue had a childhood marred by physical and sexual abuse.
-At an early age she was put into foster care and at 13 ran away to live on the streets of Prince George.
+At an early age, she was put into foster care.
+At 13, she ran away to live on the streets of Prince George.
 Turning to drugs to escape the pain, her addiction took her to Vancouver’s Downtown Eastside.
 She disappeared in November 2002.

 On New Year’s Eve in 2002, an anonymous letter from her killer was sent to police.